Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Loganholme had a median income among taxpayers of $54,385 and an average level of $61,246.
-This is lower than average on a national basis compared to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2023, Loganholme had a median income among taxpayers of $54,385.
+The average income stood at $61,246.
+This is lower than the national average and compares to levels of $58,236 and $72,799 across Greater Brisbane respectively.
 Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $59,775 (median) and $67,315 (average) as of September 2025.
 From the 2021 Census, household, family and personal incomes in Loganholme cluster around the 53rd percentile nationally.
-Income analysis reveals that 40.7% of the population (3,108 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 33.3% occupy this bracket.
-High housing costs consume 16.4% of income, though strong earnings still place disposable income at the 55th percentile.
+Income analysis reveals that 40.7% of the population, which is 3,113 individuals, fall within the $1,500 - 2,999 income range.
+This mirrors the region where 33.3% occupy this bracket.
+High housing costs consume 16.4% of income, leaving disposable income at the 55th percentile.

 Frequently Asked Questions - Income